-Erasing a hard drive using the DoD 5220.22-M data sanitization method will prevent all software-based file recovery methods from recovering data from the drive, as well as hardware-based recovery methods.
+Erasing an HDD using the DoD 5220.22-M data sanitization method will prevent all software-based file recovery methods, as well as hardware-based recovery methods, from recovering meaningful data from the drive.

 In 2001, a DoD memo specified additional overwriting and verification methods that became accepted as part of the “standard.”
 The DoD 5220.22-M ECE method is an extended (7-pass) version of the DoD 5220.22-M. It runs the DoD 5220.22-M twice, with an extra pass (DoD 5220.22-M (C) Standard) sandwiched in between.

 The Truth Behind DoD 5220.22-M Sanitization Method

-- The U.S. Department of Defense no longer references DoD 5220.22- M as a method for secure HDD erasure.
+- The Department of Defense no longer references DoD 5220.22-M as a method for secure HDD erasure.

 - Most regulations and certification programs (especially in the government sector) now cite NIST SP 800-88 media erasure guidelines—not the DoD “standard.”

 - For its own classified data, the DoD requires a combination of wiping, degaussing and/or physical destruction.

-- The three-pass sanitization provision in the 1995 edition of the NISP Operating Manual (DoD 5220.22-M) provision was removed in a 2001 change to the manual (listed above- 22-M ECE) and was never permitted for Top Secret media.
+- The three-pass sanitization provision in the 1995 edition of the National Industrial Security Program Operating Manual (DoD 5220.22-M) was removed in the 2001 memo mentioned earlier, and the three-pass method was never permitted for Top Secret media.

 - “Approved by DoD” claims are misleading, though achieving the overwriting method outlined by the DoD “standard” is certainly possible.

-In the IT Asset Disposition (ITAD) space, operators and customers often cite a “DoD certification,” but the reality is that no such certification exists.
-Instead, the US Department of Defense adheres to NIST 800-88 Guidelines for Media Sanitization; however, this is a guideline, not a certification (To understand the importance of both data erasure certifications and third-party validations, see “Why are Data Erasure Certifications & 3rd Party Validations So Important?”).
+In the IT asset disposition (ITAD) space, operators and customers often cite a “DoD certification,” but the reality is that no such certification exists.
+Instead, the U.S. Department of Defense adheres to NIST 800-88 Guidelines for Media Sanitization.
+However, even this is a guideline, not a certification (To understand the importance of both data erasure certifications and third-party validations, see “Why are Data Erasure Certifications & 3rd Party Validations So Important?”).
 And, as previously mentioned, most government and other regulations and certification programs now cite NIST SP 800-88 media erasure guidelines—not DoD 5220.22-M.